 ABOUT THE BAGADU CREW

-Bagadu was formed by a dynamic, dog-loving duo who have collectively adopted dozens of pups from rescue organizations across the country.
+Bagadu was conceived by a dynamic, dog-loving duo who have collectively adopted dozens of pups from rescue organizations across the country.
 Many of our critters are those in need – strays, seniors, handicapped, abandoned, abused.
-We are dedicated to bringing comfort and happiness to dogs who may not otherwise have found the love they deserve.
+We are dedicated to bringing comfort and happiness to dogs that may not otherwise have found the love they deserve.

 BAGADOG MEET & GREET